andyswep/andyswep/README.md

-## Estou no Git para anexar e guardar projetos.
-Minhas contribuições se mantém privadas.
+## 🇧🇷 I'm using Git to attach projects.
+My repository is private.

 <!--START_SECTION:waka-->